 CONTACT LENS PERFORMANCE GUARANTEE

-We offer all our contact lens patients what we call the Contact Lens Performance Guarantee.
-We are so confident you will be happy with your contact lenses that if for whatever reason you choose not to keep the contact lenses, we will refund your contact lens evaluation fees, give you $30 for your time, and if you are successfully fit into contact lenses by another eye doctor, we will pay the bill.
+We offer all patients what we call the Contact Lens Performance Guarantee.
+We are so confident you will be happy with your contact lenses.
+So if for whatever reason you choose not to keep the contact lenses, we will refund your contact lens evaluation fees, give you $30 for your time.
+And if you are successfully fit into contact lenses by another eye doctor, we will pay the bill.

 If you have ever been told you cannot wear contact lenses, schedule an appointment with Performance Eyecare today – we can help!